google/highway/g3doc/impl_details.md

 convention that the function has the same name as the functor except for the `TestAll` prefix.

+## Reducing the number of overloads via templates

+Most ops are supported for many types.
+Often it is possible to reuse the same implementation.
+When this works for every possible type, we simply use a template.
+C++ provides several mechanisms for constraining the types:

+*   We can extend templates with SFINAE.
+Highway provides some internal-only `HWY_IF_*` macros for this, e.g. `template <typename T, HWY_IF_FLOAT(T)>
+    bool IsFiniteT(T t) {`.
+Variants of these with `_D` and `_V` suffixes exist
+    for when the argument is a tag or vector type.
+Although convenient and fairly readable, this style sometimes encounters limits in compiler support, especially with older MSVC.

+*   When the implementation is lengthy and only a few types are supported, it can make sense to move the implementation into namespace detail and provide one non-template overload for each type; each calls the implementation.

+*   When the implementation only depends on the size in bits of the lane type (instead of whether it is signed/float), we sometimes add overloads with an additional `SizeTag` argument to namespace detail, and call those from the user-visible template.
+This may avoid compiler limitations relating to the otherwise equivalent `HWY_IF_LANE_SIZE(T, 1)`.

+For functions that take a `d` argument such as `Load`, you can also choose whether to deduce its type as a `D` class, or to deduce the arguments to `Simd<>`, for example `template <typename T, size_t N, int kPow2> void F(Simd<T, N, kPow2> d) {`.
+The latter makes sense if you are anyway going to reference the `T`, `N` and `kPow2` in your implementation.
+However, they can also be obtained from `D` via `TFromD<D>`, `MaxLanes(d)` and `Pow2(d)`.

 ## Documentation of platform-specific intrinsics

 When adding a new op, it is often necessary to consult the reference for each